 2. Digital Desserts

 Although this may be more for “geek-ly” fun rather than under a marketing exec’s agenda, QR Codes on a cake can be creatively techy way to celebrate any occasion.
 Back in June, I celebrated a friend, who just so happens to be a social media enthusiast herself, turned 21 years old.
-A group of friends and I decided to buy her a set of cupcakes from CRUMBS that had an edible QR Code on each cupcake.
-My graphic designer buddy generated the QR Code, which sent the birthday girl to this perfectly appropriate video.
+A group of friends and I decided to buy her a set of cupcakes that had an edible QR Code on each cupcake.
+My graphic designer buddy generated the QR Code, which sent my friend to a happy birthday video.

 As we apply for jobs amidst the painfully high unemployment rate, employers are clearly seeking the applicants that stand out among the plethora of bachelor degrees that are slowly (and frighteningly) becoming the new G.E.D.
 But all pessimism aside, what better way to self-promote than using a QR Code for your infographic resume or business card.
 Get creative by generating a QR code to land a potential employer or business partner to your website, LinkedIn, email address, phone number, and so on.